 Taulman3D PCTPE - Nylon and TPE Co-Polymer Filament 1lb

 PCTPE stands for "Plasticized Copolyamide TPE" or a chemical co-polymer of highly flexible nylon and TPE (thermoplastic elastomer) .
 PCTPE has several unique features that allow any user to print a highly flexible part with the added durability of our nylon polymers.
 This combination of polymers was developed specifically to allow anyone using current FFF 3D Printers to print parts from durable prosthetics to complete cosplay wearable outfits, cell phone enclosures as well as highly flexible utility/industrial parts.
-The flexibility of PCTPE means that the end parts will have the smooth lustrous texture of nylon, the added flexibility offered by a rubber like TPE, yet maintain the high durability and non-delaminating benefits of all taulman3D Printing materials.
+The flexibility of Taulman3D PCTPE filament means that the end parts will have the smooth lustrous texture of nylon, the added flexibility offered by a rubber like TPE, yet maintain the high durability and non-delaminating benefits of all Taulman3D Printing materials.
+Check out the full features list of this flexible 3D printer filament below.

 The list of features includes: